Is interfaith couples counseling even relevant to our modern pluralistic society?

 Interfaith couples counseling is a good idea for many couples.
 It will help them to explore volatile family issues well ahead of time.

 Modern couples would do well to have a healthy respect for interfaith issues.
-It’s best to face them head on and early with interfaith marital counseling.
+It’s best to face them head-on and early with interfaith marital counseling.
+Marriage isn’t just about love.
+Sometimes it’s about growth too.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
 He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.